Watkins and Florida State host Syracuse - WTOP News

 BOTTOM LINE: Florida State hosts Syracuse after Jamir Watkins scored 25 points in Florida State’s 90-76 loss to the Louisville Cardinals.

-The Seminoles and Orange meet Saturday for the first time in conference play this season.
+The Seminoles and Orange face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Watkins is shooting 32.8% from beyond the arc with 1.6 made 3-pointers per game for the Seminoles, while averaging 19.5 points and 1.5 steals.
+TOP PERFORMERS: Chandler Jackson is averaging 7.8 points and 1.6 steals for the Seminoles.

-Jaquan Carlos is averaging seven points and 4.9 assists for the Orange.
+Donnie Freeman is averaging 13.2 points and 7.8 rebounds for the Orange.

 LAST 10 GAMES: Seminoles: 6-4, averaging 79.8 points, 30.8 rebounds, 14.4 assists, 8.3 steals and 4.8 blocks per game while shooting 47.4% from the field.
 Their opponents have averaged 72.0 points per game.